 Sarah is currently a pre-doctoral intern at Indiana University, School of Medicine.
 She received her Master's degree in Applied Psychology from the University of South Alabama.
 Sarah successfully defended her doctoral dissertation, which examined the reliability and validity of the Dyadic Parent-Child Interaction Coding System (DPICS) for parents of children with autism spectrum disorders.

-Dustin is a 5th-year doctoral student.
+Dustin is currently a pre-doctoral intern at the Venture Psychology Internship Consortium in Michigan.
 He received his Master's degree in Applied Psychology from the University of South Alabama.
-Dustin currently holds an assistantship with the Alabama Department of Human Resources as a Tools of Choice parenting class instructor.
 He has an interest in childhood development and developmental disorders, especially autism.
-He is currently conducting dissertation research examining the role of environmental chaos on language and theory of mind development in pre-schoolers.
+He also successfully defended his doctoral dissertation, which examined the role of environmental chaos on language and theory of mind development in pre-schoolers.

-Kathryn Jeter, M.S.Kathryn Jeter is a 4th-year doctoral student at USA.
+Kathryn Jeter, M.S.Kathryn Jeter is a 5th-year doctoral student at USA.
 Kathryn's current assistantship is behavioral consulting for a children's residential psychiatric treatment center.
-She is also interested in parenting stress and is currently working on proposing her dissertation (expected Spring 2014).
+She is also interested in parenting stress and is currently working on proposing her dissertation (expected Fall 2014).
 She has recently published an article on intolerance of uncertainty and stress.

 Garet Edwards, B.S.